jdmonin/JSettlers2/doc/Readme.developer.md

 - In the Nickname field, type: `debug`
 - Click Practice or New Game

-The values you set may still be overridden by the server in SOCGameOption.adjustOptionsToKnown.
+The values you set may still be overridden by the server in SOCGameOptionSet.adjustOptionsToKnown.

 If you're testing and need the client to create a game no one else can join, find and uncomment the `DEBUGNOJOIN` option in `soc.game.SOCGameOption`